Services for DTS Students Who Live Outside the United States

 Reference Assistance

 Library reference staff are eager to help with your research.
 We will not do an assignment for you, but we will teach, guide, and assist.
-We will help you become an independent learner and researcher, but we recognize there are things that you cannot do yourself because you do not have access to the Dallas campus library collection.
-So we will help.
+We will help you become an independent learner and researcher.
 For example, to get you started we may recommend a database or search terms or a few good sources relevant to your specific information needs.
+We recognize there are things that you cannot do yourself because you do not have access to the Dallas campus library collection, so we will help as needed.

 Access to Databases